Most people in Park City, Utah, know the name Sam Jackenthal, who lived a short 16 years but left a big impact on anyone who knew him.

 The year or so following Sam’s death, many local fundraisers in his name mixed with other organizations to offer help to people in the area.
 And when the outpouring of community love didn’t fizzle, Ron decided to make it official and start Live Like Sam, a nonprofit that empowers youth to be better people.

 Initially, Ron decided to quit his job and devote a year to getting Live Like Sam up and running.
-Four years later, he’s still at it, with 30 community partners and countless others who offer help.
+Five years later, he’s still at it, with more than 30 community partners and countless others who offer help.

 “These people won’t go away,” he says of the community that even after all this time show love for Sam and his memory.

 Recently, Ron and his daughter, Skylar, presented at a local elementary school about Live Like Sam.
-Even these young children, who were only one or two years old when Sam died, already knew who Sam was and what he was all about.
+Even these young children, who were only 1 or 2 years old when Sam died, already knew who Sam was and what he was all about.

 “When I asked, ‘What does it mean to Live Like Sam?’ they all had answers.
 Literally, I was crying,” Ron explains.